sds/overcommit/README.md

 **Note**: Hooks with a `*` are enabled by default.

+**Warning**: This list represents the list of hooks available on the `master` branch.
+Please consult the [change log](CHANGELOG.md) to view which hooks have not been released yet.

 ### CommitMsg

 `commit-msg` hooks are run against every commit message you write before a